 Each source or destination SAP of an SPP service provider entity has an associated type of service, either Packet or Octet String.
-The service type need not be preserved from end to end of the data path; that is, asymmetric services may be provided.
-For instance, an invocation of the Octet String Service at the source end system may (at the user’s request) result in delivery of data through an instance of the Packet Service at the destination end system(s) of the same data path.
+The service type need not be preserved from end to end of the managed data path; that is, asymmetric services may be provided.
+For instance, an invocation of the Octet String Service at the source end system may (at the user’s request) result in delivery of data through an instance of the Packet Service at the destination end system(s) of the same managed data path.

-NOTE – As explained in 2.1.2, the PDU is the Space Packet for both service types.
+NOTE – As explained in 2.1.2, the PDU generated by SPP is the Space Packet for both service types.
 In the case of the Packet Service, the same Space Packet is used both as the SDU and as the PDU.

 Packet Service

-The Packet Service transfers Space Packets, pre-formatted by the service user, intact through the data path.
+The Packet Service transfers Space Packets, pre-formatted by the service user, intact through the managed data path.
 The service user must generate Space Packets according to the specification given in subsection 4.1 of this Recommended Standard.
 Space Packets supplied by the service user are transferred by the service provider without any changes to the formatting.

 Octet String Service

-The Octet String service transfers delimited strings of octets supplied by the service user through the data path.
+The Octet String service transfers delimited strings of octets supplied by the service user through the managed data path.
 The service provider transfers the strings of octets by formatting them into Space Packets.
 The details of this formatting are set by management.

 OVERVIEW OF FUNCTIONS